Springwatch: Series 10 (2022)

 The same three locations were used as in Autumnwatch 2021: Chris Packham and Michaela Strachan at Wild Ken Hill; Megan McCubbin at WWT Castle Espie, County Down; and Iolo Williams on the Isle of Mull.
 Gillian Burke does not appear live due to personal commitments, but supplies some material recorded in the Cotswolds and South West England.
 The poet Robert Macfarlane also features.

 Series 11 (2023)

 Chris Packham and Michaela Strachan were at Wild Ken Hill; Iolo Williams and Gillian Burke at various sites in Edinburgh.

 Series 12 (2024)

 For 2024, Winterwatch was reduced to a single week.
 It was filmed at RSPB Arne in Dorset, with Gillian Burke being based in Orkney.

 Series 13 (2025)

 Winterwatch 2025 consisted of four episodes starting on 21 January 2025 broadcast live from RSPB Arne.

+Series 14 (2026)

+Winterwatch 2026 consisted of four episodes broadcast live from Mount Stewart, County Down, the first time a series was based in Northern Ireland.

 Springwatch in Wales

 In 2024, a new 30 minute spinoff show was announced, comprising old segments from the main show.
-It followed presenter Iolo Williams who took a look at the natural beauty of Wales.
+It followed presenter Iolo Williams who took a look at the natural beauty of Cymru / Wales.
 The show was not live and aired six episodes on consecutive Sundays at around 16:30, exclusively on BBC One Wales and the whole series was released on BBC iPlayer upon the airing of the first episode.